How have you responded to the covid19 crisis?

 The protocols used during COVID19 are below.
 We have since relaxed these since vaccinations have begun but we're keeping this list here so you can see how we reacted.
 Please read our full statement on coronavirus and overall safety here.

-- We wear masks
+- We wear masks (unless the family wishes otherwise)

 - Continuing to removing shoes upon arrival